azerty166/WHUT-GeoLocation/README.md

 Has a lot of Bugs. ;)

-my Software Project Dec 2020 at Wuhan University of Technology.
+Software Project Dec 2020 at Wuhan University of Technology.